arf-foundation/arf-spec/docs/index.md

 ARF is organized as a **layered specification**, each building on the one before:

 - **Core Concepts** – reliability, observability, and traceability for AI agents.
-- **Mathematics** – Bayesian risk scoring, HMC, and deterministic probability thresholds.
+- **Mathematics** – Bayesian risk scoring, HMC, and expected loss minimisation.
 - **Psychology** – trust calibration, human‑in‑the‑loop design, and explainability.
 - **Governance** – policy evaluation, cost estimation, and the full governance loop.
 - **Enterprise** – execution ladder, audit trails, and deployment architectures.